MPAS-Dev/compass/docs/developers_guide/machines/cori.rst

 cori-knl, gnu
 -------------

-To load the compass environment and modules, and set appropriate environment variables run this in the ``compass`` repo root:
+To activate the compass environment, load modules, and set appropriate environment variables, run this in the ``compass`` repo root:

 .. code-block:: bash